Harrison Bungwon: Legacy

-During his years of active service as a civil servant, Bungwon wholeheartedly contributed to the growth and development of engineering study in Nigeria and beyond.
-Even till today, his outstanding legacy is still making great impact on Kaduna State engineering as a whole.
+During his years of active service as a civil servant, Bungwon contributed to the growth and development of engineering study in Nigeria and beyond.
+Even till today, his legacy is still making an impact on Kaduna State engineering as a whole.

 Like a sensitive father as he was, HRH Agwam Dr. H. Y. Bungwon knew the meaning of service.
 As a practising Christian, he had kept close in mind the words of the Lord Jesus Christ which says:

 "Whosoever Will Be Great Among You, Shall Be Your Minister" (Which Means Servant.) – Mark 10:43 (KJV).

-This is fitting, he had had to learn to serve people all his life.
-HRH had always derived joy in bringing satisfaction to others.
+Throughout his life, HRH carried out responsibilities related to serving others.

 He has flown several kites but has still accepted to come down as Agwatyap, Atyap Traditional Council, Atak Njei, Zangon Kataf.

 As the second indigenous Royal Father to rule over the Atyap Nation, Agwam Dr. H. Y. Bungwon had a great responsibility meeting the expectations of Atyap and her neighbours.
 In his own words:

 "I am glad my own experience working in the public sector, and as one time, Dean of a school, provided me with the opportunity to have dialogue with many leaders".

 But he had a vision.
 In his vision, he sets a sterling example, not only to other chiefdoms, but also to leaders in the state.

 At the demise of Bungwon, the lawmaker representing Zangon Kataf/Jaba federal constituency, Barr.
 Sunday Marshall Katung described him as a peacemaker who in his words added...:

 "He devoted his life to the progress of his people in the areas of agriculture, education and socioeconomic development of Atyap people and Kaduna State as a whole."